 - be registered at your home institution library and have a current library card

-- have valid SCONUL Access membership
+- have valid SCONUL Access membership.

 How do I apply to join University of Reading Library?

-To register, either:
+To complete your registration, either:

 Come to the Library